 “Because of their size, they also have strategic relationships,” Kocher told business.com.
 “For instance, they might be able to help you create your HR handbook and have free access to online hiring platforms or even attorney services.”

 Although full-service payroll companies are usually larger, they can provide dedicated payroll specialists to assist you.
 A full payroll service also provides flexibility for submitting payroll information.
 You often have the option of submitting it by phone or email at any time of the day.
-Many companies offer automated tax filing, and some even give you access to other HR and benefits services.
+Many companies offer automated tax filing and some even give you access to other HR and benefits services.

-You should also plan on testing out a service if a free trial is available.
+Plan on testing out a service if a free trial is available.
 When using the trial, ask yourself the following questions: